-- 1. Ring-fencing in its proposed form is not introduced as it will not achieve the Governments stated aim of levelling the playing field between investors and home buyers. - 2.
-Government produces and makes public an impact statement on the likely effects of ring-fencing on rental prices and supply. - 3.
-If ring-fencing is introduced, it should be at a level of losses over \$10,800 so that rental supply and rentals prices are not too adversely affected. - 4.
-If ring-fencing is introduced, losses should be offset against residential rental income from future years or on any of the owners taxable income if a property is sold. - 5.
-If ring-fencing is introduced it should not include interest allocation rules. - 6.
-If ring-fencing is introduced it should apply on a portfolio basis. - 7.
+- 1. Ring-fencing in its proposed form is not introduced as the playing field between investors and home buyers is not unequal. - 2.
+Before any decision is made, Government produces and makes public an impact statement on the likely effects of ring-fencing on rental prices and the supply of rental accommodation. - 3.
+If ring-fencing is introduced, it should be at a level of losses over \$10,000 so that rental supply and rentals prices are not too adversely affected. - 4.
+If ring-fencing is introduced, losses should be offset against residential rental income from future years or on any of the owner's taxable income if and when a property is sold. - 5.
 If ring-fencing is introduced it should be phased in gradually over a period of at least five years.